Holland High Tech Holland High Tech

 • Arco Krijgsman | Head of Public Private Partnerships, ASML & Programme council member, Holland High Tech

-• Representative | Semicon businesses in the Netherlands (to be confirmed)
+• Representatives | Semicon businesses and knowledge institutes in the Netherlands

 From research to industrial deployment.
 This session focuses on cases scaling cognitive robotics in real-world applications and strengthening the Dutch position in this domain.